elixirschool/telemetry-code-along/part_one.md

 ### Reporting Events to StatsD

 What you do with your event is up to you, but one common strategy is to report metrics to StatsD.
-In this example, we'll use the [`Statix`](https://github.com/lexmag/statix) to report metrics describing our event to StatsD.
+In this example, we'll use the [`Statix`](https://github.com/lexmag/statix) library to report metrics describing our event to StatsD.

 First, we'll install Statix and run `mix deps.get`